rsdn/CodeJam/PerfTests/PerfTests.ToDo.md

  * Expected time metric: to 95th percentile.

 ### Messages:
+ * 'No logged XML annotation for Test00Baseline found.
+Check if the method was renamed.' => add metric names to message
  * Validate all messages, check that origin (benchmark target) is logged, add hints (tyed arg) to them.
  * Add typed method to force same naming for source of the messages (Target, Type, xmlFile etc).
  * Check WriteVerboseHint for source annotations